 SpaceX by Elon Musk might be the most well-known space exploration company, but he definitely isn’t the only megarich businessman with a vision for humanity’s intergalactic future.

 Just this month, 2 of the world’s richest people launched themselves into space.
-They are Richard Branson, founder of Virgin Group and Jeff Bezos, Amazon’s founder.
+They are Richard Branson, founder of Virgin Group, and Jeff Bezos, Amazon’s founder.

-Richard Branson took the lead by going into space in his rocket ship on July 11th along with five crewmates.
+Richard Branson took the lead by going into space on his rocket ship on July 11th along with five crewmates.
 Jeff Bezos quickly followed suit 9 days later with his brother and two other partners.

 So, what are the differences between the 2 flights?

 Richard Branson’s space company is called Virgin Galactics and the flight was carried out in the VSS Unity spaceplane.
 The crew lifted away from their company’s Spaceport America launch site near Truth or Consequences in New Mexico.

 On the other hand, Jeff Bezos launched off from Blue Origin’s West Texas Launch site in their New Shepard booster.